junged856/Wordhunt_Algo_Visualizer/README.md

 Visualization of a graphing algorithm that searches for words in a nxn grid of randomized letters

+Used a Trie data structure to efficiently check for words in the Scrabble dictionary.
+Modified a DFS algorithm to search for words within a graph data structure.

 Built with Python, OpenCV Image Processing tools

 # Sneak Peek: